-Recently we got in touch with Daniel Burrus to have a discussion on AI, Blockchain, IoT and trending technologies.
+Recently we got in touch with Daniel Burrus to have interesting insights on Artificial Intelligence, Blockchain, IoT and trending technologies.
 We also discussed about spotting hard trends to put organisations in a growth track and developing an anticipatory mindset.
 We’re sure that our readers are going to love the insights shared by Daniel.
 Here is the transcript of the interview:

 [PromptCloud] First of all, thanks a lot for taking the time out for this interview.
 Let me introduce you to our audience – Daniel is the CEO and Founder of “Burrus Research”.
 He is a technology futurist, innovation expert, business adviser, author, and public speaker with strong background in research and science.
 He advises executives from fortune 500 companies and helps them create ground-breaking strategies.
 Now, without wasting much time let’s start off and learn more about Daniel.